HCPSS/schoolsites-help/_posts/2016-12-14-link-resources-item.md

 ## Editing a pre-existing link resource item

-To edit a group that already is on the page, hover over the item in the list.
+To edit an item that is already on the page, hover over the individual item on the list.

 ![hover list](/schoolsites-help/images/resources/hover-list.png)